Purchases made through links earn us a small commission, at no extra cost to you.

 An atmospheric location, Nikko had all the elements for a perfect send-off from Japan.
-We couldn’t think of a better way to end our two week trip to this wonderful country, than with a day trip to Nikko!
+We couldn’t think of a better way to end our two week trip to Japan than with a day trip to Nikko!

 Our Day Trip to Nikko- What to See With One Day in Nikko

 Our day trip to Nikko from Tokyo was very very fulfilling.
 Not only did we get to see some fabulous Japanese architecture, we enjoyed some beautiful landscapes and a unique natural wonder.

 With only one day, we definitely did not have time to see all of Nikko’s shrine and temples, even though I would have liked to.
 Still, I’m happy with the sites we chose to visit as they gave us a nice overview and provided a well-rounded experience.